 Although large glass tanks are available, wooden tanks are preferred because they retain heat better.

 Provide hiding spots, using items like upturned coconut shells or half logs.
 Flowerpots may also be suitable, and it is possible to buy commercial hides made from rock and other materials.
-Add rocks and branches to give a more natural décor.
+Add rocks and branches to give a more natural-looking décor.

 You should spot clean the tank every day.
 This means removing feces and other dirt.
 You will also need to give the tank a full clean every 4-6 weeks, which involves removing all items and cleaning these and the tank before replacing them.